jbmartin/SifteoBlickets/README.md

 [blicket_guts]: http://depts.washington.edu/idl/images/blicket_internal_bottom.jpg
 [blicket_detector]: http://depts.washington.edu/idl/images/Blicket_top.jpg

-Why is this useful?
-Well, the traditional approach to blicket experiments in developmental psychology has a number of practical limitations.
-First, the experimenter has to find all the parts and build a blicket detector using hot glue gun and a soldering iron ([instructions](http://depts.washington.edu/idl/light_detail.htm)).
+Why is this approach useful?
+Well, the traditional approach to blicket experiments in developmental psychology has a number of shortcomings.
+First, the experimenter has to find all the parts and build a blicket detector using hot glue gun and a soldering iron ([for example see these notes](http://depts.washington.edu/idl/light_detail.htm)).
-This process can be an expensive and challenging, especially if there's not an electronics expert in the lab.
+This process can be challenging, especially if there's not an electronics expert in the lab.
-Second, relying on an experimenter to appropriately and accurately toggle the blicket detector introduces experimental design problems.
+Second, relying on an experimenter to appropriately and accurately toggle the blicket detector when the blicket is placed on top introduces experimental design problems.
-For example, a subtle temporal delay or advance might cause a participant to question validity of the causal relationship.
+For example, a subtle temporal delay or advance might influence the learning of the causal relationship.
-Additionally, the confederate's anticipation of upcoming blickets might signal to the participants that there's something special about them aside from their causal properties.
-This issue is sometimes known as experimenter expectancy effects and are often addressed in designs where the experimenter is "blind" to which condition they are in.
+Additionally, the confederate's anticipation of upcoming blickets might signal to the participants that there's something special about them aside from their basic causal properties.
+This issue is sometimes known as [experimenter expectancy](http://en.wikipedia.org/wiki/Observer-expectancy_effect) effects and are often addressed by designs where the experimenter is "blind" to which condition they are in.
+Since Sifteo Cubes are coded in software (C++), it is possibly to randomly assign particpants to condition without the experimenter being aware of the condition.
-Finally, one the specific blicket detector box is build, it is difficult to create more complicated experiments involving other types of causal patterns, interventions, or variable types.
+Finally, once the specific blicket detector box is built, it is difficult to create more complicated experiments involving other types of causal patterns, interventions, or variable types.

-Sifteo Cubes overcomes each of the aforementioned limitations.
+Sifteo Cubes overcome each of the aforementioned limitations.
-Each Sifteo Cube has calibrated object detecting sensors, removing any possibility of a confederate botching collision timing.
+Each Sifteo Cube has calibrated object detecting sensors, removing any possibility of the experimenter messing up the timing.
 Sifteo provides an API (Application Programming Interface) that allows the experimenter to program the logic of the experiment and upload it to the cubes beforehand so that both the participant and the confederate are blind to the condition, avoiding any unintentional signaling.
 In addition, the software can be loaded onto the cubes and carried (along with a small battery powered base station) to a testing site without needing a computer nearby.
 The base station can be used to store data files for later analysis (connects using standard USB).
 Most importantly, Sifteo provides endless possibilities for creating (and recreating) interesting psychological experiments beyond blickets.
 They are particularly well suited for work with young children where using a computer mouse can be a challenge.